 I’ve always imagined my own brain as a playful, curious entity riding around on an electric scooter in my skull, causing trouble when it gets bored and setting off the panic dominoes when it’s scared, but never more chaotic than freaking out over nothing or firing off weird dreams to keep me on my toes even in my sleep.

 But clearly my brain isn’t getting enough attention in these crazy times and has resorted to drastic lengths.
 The rascal has never actually broken on me—with no warning either!

-I was having a perfectly normal quarantine day, walking through the woods with my dog, listening to the Tenet soundtrack (could those pulsing industrial rhythms have given me a seizure?) and all of a sudden, I was out cold.
+I was having a perfectly normal quarantine day, walking through the woods with my dog, listening to the Tenet soundtrack (those pulsing industrial rhythms!) and all of a sudden, I was out cold.

-I have a good 30 minutes of unaccounted time that I can’t remember no matter what, even though I still have perfect recall of grabbing my dog’s leash and putting on my shoes, the song that came up on my iPod as I headed outside, saying “Watch out for snakes” to my dog as we entered the woods, chuckling to myself at my accidental MST3K reference, and the song that was playing when I started feeling weird.
+I have a good 30 minutes of unaccounted time that I can’t remember no matter what, even though I still have perfect recall of grabbing my dog’s leash and putting on my shoes and my earbuds before going outside, saying “Watch out for snakes” to my dog as we entered the woods, chuckling to myself at my accidental MST3K reference, and the song that was playing when I started feeling weird.

 I don’t remember falling down.
 I don’t remember getting up.
 I don’t remember how I got a bruise on my eyelid, or where I lost my glasses.